-In all likelihood, the purifier won’t eliminate the droplets at the rate you need to avoid infection (at least not much faster than the natural settling of the droplets).
-If COVID-19 were airborne, this would be a different story, as the filter would be able to remove a larger chunk of the airborne viruses.
-Because COVID-19 is a droplet spread virus and not airborne, a HEPA purifier won’t protect you from the coronavirus.
+In all likelihood, the purifier won’t eliminate the droplets at the rate you need to avoid infection (at least, not much faster than the natural settling of the droplets).
+If COVID-19 were airborne, the filter would be able to remove a larger chunk of the airborne viruses, but you would still be vulnerable.
+Regardless if COVID-19 is airborne or not, you cannot rely on a HEPA purifier to completely protect you from COVID-19.

 For those battling the spread of COVID-19, washing your hands often and staying home are the best ways to protect yourself.
 Your purifier is not a replacement for social distancing or using disinfectant.
-In some areas, like the USA, there are signs that the curve is flattening, but we can't stop here.
+In some areas, there are signs that the pandemic is easing, but we can't stop here.
 Until the new coronavirus is under control, please continue social distancing and be sure to listen to trusted sources for the most up-to-date and accurate information on the COVID-19 outbreak.

 Will Non-HEPA Purifiers Help Eliminate Coronavirus?